In a nutshell… a visual facilitator is someone who uses pictures to help make sense of things that people say.

 When each talk is over, I save my digital drawings to my DropBox folder.
 Clients have access to the folder, so they can make my images available to delegates instantly.
 I can also save everything to a memory stick, so you can use it as soon as you get back to the office.

 Because I work digitally, at very high resolution, everything I draw can be printed huge.
 I’ve seen my stuff turned into boardroom wallpaper.
 I’ve also seen it printed on stretched canvas, to fill an entire entrance foyer.
+Check this link right here now.

 The other benefit to working digitally is that I can isolate elements, and present them to the client separately from each other, using transparent backgrounds.
 This means that they can easily drop my images into presentation slides of their own, as supporting material.